 As well as reassuring customers on social media that you are open for business, you also need to make sure this is clearly communicated on your website.

-Keep updating your website with short and friendly announcements explaining that you’re still operating, highlighting any precautions you are currently taking to reduce risks and telling customers which services are available.
+Keep updating your website with short and friendly announcements explaining whether you’re still operating, highlighting any precautions you are currently taking to reduce risks and telling customers which services are available.

 You can then summarise your message in a few reassuring words and place a banner on each page, linking to the full announcement for those wishing to know more.